jarokaz/merlin-on-vertex/README.md

 The notebooks in the repo require access to a GCS bucket that is used for staging and managing ML artifacts created by the workflows implemented in the notebooks.
 The bucket should be in the same GCP region as the region you will use to run Vertex AI jobs and pipelines.

+From [Cloud Shell](https://cloud.google.com/shell/docs/using-cloud-shell), run the following command to create the bucket:

 ```
 REGION=<YOUR REGION>
 BUCKET_NAME=<YOUR BUCKET_NAME>